luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Section 1 - Creating RHEL Images the GitOps way

+In this Section we will cover the following topics:

+* Create and publish an OSTree repository using a GitOps approach

+* Device Onboarding customization using the following different methods:
+  * Kickstart
+  * Custom RPMs
+  * AAP post-automation

+---

 First, we want to create a new Red Hat Device Edge (RHDE) image, and we have two options for doing this.
 The first is through `console.redhat.com`, but we'll choose the other option, the self-provisioned image builder installed on a RHEL machine.